 Bain’s research helps prove that cross-selling offers some great advantages.
 Among the most important: increased customer dependence on the provider, which in turn reduces churn rates.
 For an industry often characterized by high volatility, this is no small benefit.
 A long-term commitment to a provider is hard-won and easily lost.
 But the more services a customer subscribes to, the more ties he or she has to that provider, and the more disruptive and strenuous it is to go with someone new.

 Ultimately, cross-selling is designed to work in favor of the customer.
 As Steve Jobs said, “people don’t know what they want until you show it to them.”
 Generally, customers purchase products and services to solve a problem or to fill a need.
 Cross-selling done right provides customers with the best solution to a problem that may otherwise seem very difficult to solve.

 The key – and the major challenge – to any transition or campaign, of course, is to do it right.
 For telco organizations facing a steady rise in online sales, doing it right may mean prioritizing the real, live people in customer service.
 Those employees could well serve as brand ambassadors, and your best shot at establishing a positive personal relationship with an existing customer.
 This is where using data to anticipate individual customer needs and identify untapped opportunities comes in.
 The role customer service plays in the success or failure of cross-selling can’t be overstated.

-To learn best practices for increasing customer engagement and raising the average revenue per user (ARPU), please join us at our upcoming webinar, Increasing Telco Customer Engagement through Cross-Selling, on June 29th, 2017, from 1:00-1:45 pm EDT.
-Industry experts will host the event.
+To learn best practices for increasing customer engagement and raising the average revenue per user (ARPU), please watch the replay of our webinar, Increasing Telco Customer Engagement through Cross-Selling.

 – Using sales intelligence to create customer profiles